“It’s so difficult to describe depression to someone who’s never been there, because it’s not sadness.” — J K Rowling

 4. Bipolar disorder

 It is distinguished by mood swings between major depression and extreme elation or mania (emotional highs).
 Bipolar disorder is divided into two types, type I and II.
 The mania symptoms of type I disorder that might prompt hospitalisation are abnormally happy moods and energy levels, being over-talkative, diminished need for sleep and feeling high.
-Bipolar type II disorder is characterised by hypomania (lesser form of elation).
+Bipolar type II disorder is characterised by hypomania (a lesser form of elation).
 Symptoms of type II disorder are incredible energy, charm and productivity.

 Depression can affect anyone, even individuals whose lives are happy and exciting.
-But presence of a few risk factors can make an individual more prone to experiencing depression.
+But the presence of a few risk factors can make an individual more prone to experiencing depression.

 Teen depression tends to be episodic.
 Once an episode of depression is over, it may look like everything is normal.
 However, once a teenager suffers a bout of depression, it is likely to recur at some point in the future.
 Untreated depression can have extremely serious consequences and may even prove fatal.
 Therefore, parents who suspect their teen is suffering from depression should talk to their child and then approach a mental health professional (clinical psychologist/psychotherapist/psychiatrist).
 Remember, teenagers may not be open to the idea of seeking help, but it is the responsibility of the parents to make him understand that they are there to support him.

-Conclusion: A depressed teen would often find even the usual problems overwhelming and the associated pain unbearable.
+A depressed teen would often find even the usual problems overwhelming and the associated pain unbearable.
 So parents should be vigilant to the symptoms and keep the dialogue channels open.